MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-authoring.md

 ## Structure your guide in the Outline page

-After you choose an alignment method, you see the **Outline** page.
+After you choose an anchoring method, you see the **Outline** page.
 This is where you create the framework for your guide by adding as many tasks and steps as you need. *Tasks* are groups of steps. *Steps* are the short, discrete work items that operators do to complete the task.
 Steps are the central building blocks in Dynamics 365 Guides.

 When you open the **Outline** page for the first time, you see that a single task and step are already created for you.